winnieyangwannan/RippleTagging/_projects/5_project.md

 ---
-layout: page
+layout: about
-title: 🧠 🎨 1.
+social: true # includes social icons at the bottom of the pagetitle: 🧠 🎨 1.
 UMAP visualization
 description: Use UMAP to visualize your own data!
 img:
 importance: 2